 - Pigs have livers and kidneys, whose primary function is to remove toxins from the bloodstream and from the food consumed

 - Chickens have no sweat glands.
 Cows have no functioning sweat glands.
-So by comparison, pigs have no fewer sweat glands than other popular meats that are eaten.
+So by comparison, pigs have fewer sweat glands than other popular meats eaten.

-- Humans, with the highest number of sweat glands of any mammals, don’t sweat out parasites either, showing that sweating doesn’t help to remove worms.
+- Humans, with the most sweat glands of any mammals, don’t sweat out parasites either, showing that sweating doesn’t help remove worms.

 If a pig does have worms or other parasites your best option is to have them see a vet where they can be dewormed, just like a cat, dog, or other animals.